 This page describes some of the tools that I find useful for academic research and writing.
-I will present a brief description of the functionality that each tool provides as well as an estimate for how long each tool will take to install and learn.
+I will present a brief description of the functionality that each tool provides.
 I will begin with Zotero which is an excellent reference management software and requires the least effort to learn.
 I will then discuss LaTeX along with the repository of resources that I maintain for using VSCodium to edit LaTeX and Markdown documents.
 I will conclude with the NeoVim configuration that I maintain for academic writing along with some brief remarks about the various utilities that this configuration provides.

 Zotero

 Even if you have no interest in using LaTeX, Zotero is a must for managing your PDF database as well as bibliographic data.
-Zotero is an open-source reference management software which does all the work for you of saving bibliography data, pdfs, notes, or other files.
-Rather than ending up with an dizzying array of folders on your hard drive (or desktop!) crammed with documents, Zotero lets you easily create and destroy project folders without creating multiple versions of each paper (unless you want that).
-Additionally, Zotero will download and organize the associated pdf with the reference, all with the click of a single button in your web browser.
+Zotero is an open-source reference management software which does all the work for you of saving bibliographic data, PDFs, notes, or other files.
+Rather than ending up with a dizzying array of folders on your hard drive (or desktop!) crammed with documents, Zotero lets you easily create and destroy project folders without creating multiple versions of each paper (unless you want that).
+Additionally, Zotero will download and organize the associated PDF with the reference, all with the click of a single button in your web browser.
 That way, building your reference database is the passive result of sorting through papers that interest you online.
 Most importantly, this software allows you to generate bibliographies from any selected project folders or files, and is compatible with most word processors.
 I’ve given detailed instructions below on how to install Zotero.
-(Cost: 3 minute installation, with another 10 minutes to get it linked to your LaTeX editor.
-Installation instructions can be found here.)

 LaTeX

-Writing formal symbols is by no means the only reason to use LaTeX which is an extremely powerful and flexible typesetting tool, allowing you to separate composition from formatting.
+Writing formal symbols is by no means the only reason to use LaTeX, which is an extremely powerful and flexible typesetting tool, allowing you to separate composition from formatting.
 Additionally, by writing in LaTeX, you can take advantage of the extremely powerful tools included in text editors such as NeoVim and VSCodium (see below).
-In order to write in LaTeX, you will have to install an text editor.
-Although it is common to use Overleaf or TexShop/TexMaker, I recommend starting with VSCodium which will make writing in LaTeX and Markdown a lot easier.
+In order to write in LaTeX, you will have to install a text editor.
+Although it is common to use Overleaf or TexShop/TexMaker, I recommend starting with VSCodium, which will make writing in LaTeX and Markdown a lot easier.
 Alternatively, see the section on NeoVim below.
-(Cost: Learning to write in LaTeX is about as hard as learning to barely speak a foreign language while travelling.
-You will need to learn some vocabulary and new ways of doing things.
-I provide templates in the repositories linked below to make it easy to get started.
-If you like the way I have things formatted, then it will not take much to learn enough to write papers using these templates.
-Modifying the templates is more advanced, and will likely require some troubleshooting online.)

 NeoVim